Afsaruddin12133/Afsaruddin12133/README.md

-# 👨‍💻 Afsaruddin - Senior Full-Stack Web Developer
+# 👨‍💻 Afsaruddin - Full-Stack Web Developer

 Welcome to my GitHub!
 I’m Afsaruddin, a passionate and experienced full-stack engineer specializing in modern web technologies.
 I architect and deliver scalable, production-ready solutions for startups and enterprises.